+Medics: 50 Palestinians hospitalized in Jerusalem clashes

-Israeli police, Palestinians clash at Jerusalem holy site
+Israeli police said Palestinians hurled stones, chairs and other objects at officers.

+Amateur video footage posted on social media showed police stun grenades and tear gas inside the Al-Aqsa Mosque during skirmishes between officers and Palestinian rioters.
+THIS IS A MAJOR BREAKING NEWS UPDATE.
+THE ORIGINAL AP STORY IS BELOW

-JERUSALEM (AP) — Israeli police clashed with Palestinian protesters at a flashpoint Jerusalem holy site on Monday, the latest in a series of confrontations that is pushing the contested city to the brink of eruption.
+Israeli police clashed with Palestinian protesters at a flashpoint Jerusalem holy site on Monday, the latest in a series of confrontations that is pushing the contested city to the brink of eruption.

 The latest violence at the Al-Aqsa Mosque compound came after days of mounting tensions between Palestinians and Israeli authorities in the Old City of Jerusalem, the emotional ground zero of the conflict.
 Hundreds of Palestinians and about two dozen police officers have been hurt over the past few days.